Why wouldn't you want hundreds of worms crawling around in your soil or a nice new worm farm!

 How do I keep them?

-Let's start with a purchasing a worm farm or a worm bin.
+You can make your own or purchase a worm farm or a worm bin.

 I'm sure there are many varieties out there.
 I like the multiple tray system.
 You put in your scraps and the worms eat their way up through the trays, leaving behind their "fertilizer".
 They are designed with vent holes; they keep the worms in, the insects out and are odorless.
 They can have a tap on them also, giving easy access to your fertilizer.